magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38799-downloadable-products-were-not-saved-after-creating-a-staging-update.md

 <ins>Expected results</ins>:

-Product is saved without any error.
+The product is saved without any error.

 <ins>Actual results</ins>: